Separation Edict: Theory of Shosaku Takagi

 Though the Separation Edict was widely considered to be the law that first established the rigid class system of the subsequent Tokugawa shogunate based on the four occupations, Japanese historian Shosaku Takagi has called this into question.
 He believes that during this period of history the word "samurai" did not refer to warriors, but rather to the wakato, who were retainers of warriors just like the chugen and the komono.
 Takagi thus believes that the draconian social class structures imposed by the Separation Edict were actually intended specifically for the buke hokonin, including the wakato, chugen, and komono, and not for most of the individuals engaged in military service.
 According to this theory, the feudal class structure in Japan was in fact not legally mandated in 1591, but much later in the Edo period.
 However, Takagi acknowledges that the portions of the Edict relating to the peasantry did contribute to class separation.

+Takagi's theory has now become mainstream, and several Japanese encyclopedias published by Yamakawa Shuppansha, Heibonsha, and others state that the word "samurai" in the text of this law refers to wakatō.
+In addition, the theory that the Tokugawa Shogunate established a strict class system of four occupations has been replaced by a new theory since the 1990s, and the traditional class chart has been removed from all Japanese history textbooks.
+According to the new theory, the hierarchy of peasants, artisans, and merchants was only a theoretical aspect of Neo-Confucianism, and in the actual operation of the shogunate, the three classes were not a hierarchy but an occupational classification.